ideai-dev-000/ideai-main/docs/setup/vercel-checklist.md

-# Vercel Setup Checklist for Turborepo
+# Vercel Setup Checklist

+Quick reference for configuring Vercel for this Turborepo monorepo.

 ## ✅ Required Settings in Vercel Dashboard